SanjayRaju2000/London-House-Price-Prediction/README.md

 ![Ridge Coeff Plot](./images/Ridge%20Coeff.png)

-From this plot it can be seen that the model highlights floor area, tenure, and bathrooms as the most important features which influence the value of a property.
+The Ridge regression model coefficients indicate that the model highlights floor area, tenure, and bathrooms as the most important features which influence the value of a property.

 **Performance**